Main Image Credit Pexels Stock

 Aims and objectives

-The second objective is to research the extent to which knowledge from the other, more mature insurance portfolios – such as property, natural hazards, maritime, terrorism and health – may be leveraged to advance thinking and practice in cyber insurance.
+The second objective was to research the extent to which knowledge from the other, more mature insurance portfolios – such as property, natural hazards, maritime, terrorism and health – may be leveraged to advance thinking and practice in cyber insurance.

 Access the key outputs of this research project.